heliseus/sibcoin/README.md

-Sibcoin Core staging tree
+Yrmixcoin Core staging tree
 ===============================

 Copyright (c) 2009-2018 Bitcoin Core Developers

 Copyright (c) 2014-2018 Dash Core Developers

-Copyright (c) 2015-2018 Sibcoin Core Developers
+Copyright (c) 2015-2018 Yrmixcoin Core Developers

-What is Sibcoin?
+What is Yrmixcoin?
 ----------------

-Sibcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Sibcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Sibcoin Core is the name of open source software which enables the use of this currency.
+Yrmixcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Yrmixcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Yrmixcoin Core is the name of open source software which enables the use of this currency.